Kong/docs.konghq.com/app/2.0.x/db-less-and-declarative-config.md

 The combination of DB-less mode and declarative configuration has a number of benefits:

-* Reduced number of dependencies: no need to manage a database installation if the entire setup for your use-cases fits in memory
+* reduced number of dependencies: no need to manage a database installation if the entire setup for your use-cases fits in memory
 * it is a good fit for automation in CI/CD scenarios: configuration for entities can be kept in a single source of truth managed via a Git repository
-* It enables more deployment options for Kong: for example, DB-less Kong is a natural fit for a lightweight sidecar in a Service Mesh scenario
+* it enables more deployment options for Kong

 ## What Is Declarative Configuration